-- From the desktop menu, click System Setup > Printer.
-The Printer Setup dialog box is displayed. - 2.
+- 1. To access the printer settings, do the following: - Modern Mode-From the desktop menu, click System Settings > Printer Setup > . - Classic Mode-From the desktop menu, click System Setup > Printer Setup > .
+The Printer dialog box is displayed. - 2.
 Click the Ports tab, and do the following: